cognitivetech/Marshall-Rosenberg-NVC/1_Basics/BayNVC-JournalExercises.md

 4. Do you have any requests of yourself at this moment that may support you in meeting your needs?
 5. If you notice any self-judgments arise, connect once again with the feelings and needs behind them.
 Continue to shift back and forth between mourning and self-compassion until the mourning is free from self-judgments.

-## C. Self-Connection in the Moment:
+## C. Self-Connection in the Moment

 1. Read through all of the needs you have identified and connected with so far.
 Are there any needs of yours that are met by connecting with your needs right now?
 Is there any internal shift in your energy about the judgment?
 Any learning for you?
 2. If the judgment still seems as alive to you, consider the following question: Which needs of yours are you trying to meet by holding on to the judgment you have of yourself?
 How do you feel when you connect with these needs?